 All first-year students at Indiana University are required to comply with the conditions of the residency policy approved by the Board of Trustees.
 Additional details can be found on the RPS website at the Residency Policy website.

 D. Activities Resulting in Damage, Distress, or Disturbance

-- Individual or group activities that result in distress or disturbance to others are prohibited.
-Individual or group activities that can cause damage or destruction to the property are also prohibited.
+- Group or individual activities that result in distress or disturbance to others are prohibited.
+Group or individual activities that can cause damage or destruction to the property are also prohibited.
 Types of behavior falling into this category include, but are not limited to, hall sports, hallway disruptions, use of amplified noise producing products in student rooms or lounges, placing trash in public areas, pranks, unsanitary conditions, and use of water guns.

 - Using or attempting to use university property in a manner inconsistent with its designated purpose is prohibited.

 - Writing offensive and/or inappropriate language or symbols on dry erase boards, walks, or other areas frequented by the public is prohibited.

 - Gambling, or the behavior resulting from gambling that results in disruption to the residence hall community, is prohibited.